 You can use Cosmos DB from .NET Framework and .NET Core.
-For example, you can use its SQL API through the NuGet package Microsoft.Azure.DocumentDB or Microsoft.Azure.DocumentDB. or Microsoft.Azure.DocumentDB. (for .NET Core).
+For example, you can use its SQL API through the NuGet package Microsoft.Azure.DocumentDB or Microsoft.Azure.DocumentDB.Core (for .NET Core).

 Get started with Azure Cosmos DB with the SQL API and .NET Core.